Azure-Samples/java-microservices-aca-lab/README.md

 ### GitHub Codespaces

-* Prepare the environment follow the steps in [Using a GitHub codespace](https://azure-samples.github.io/java-microservices-aca-lab/install.html#using-a-github-codespace)
+* Prepare the environment following the steps in [Using a GitHub codespace](https://azure-samples.github.io/java-microservices-aca-lab/install.html#using-a-github-codespace)
 * Continue with [deploying steps](#deploying)

 ### VS Code Dev Containers

-* Prepare the environment follow the steps in [Using Visual Studio Code with remote containers](https://azure-samples.github.io/java-microservices-aca-lab/install.html#using-a-github-codespace)
+* Prepare the environment following the steps in [Using Visual Studio Code with remote containers](https://azure-samples.github.io/java-microservices-aca-lab/install.html#using-a-github-codespace)
 * Continue with [deploying steps](#deploying)

 ### Local Environment

-* Prepare the environment follow the steps in [Install all the tools on your local machine](https://azure-samples.github.io/java-microservices-aca-lab/install.html#install-all-the-tools-on-your-local-machine)
+* Prepare the environment following the steps in [Install all the tools on your local machine](https://azure-samples.github.io/java-microservices-aca-lab/install.html#install-all-the-tools-on-your-local-machine)
 * Continue with [deploying steps](#deploying)

 ### Deploying